tmaandi/Lane-Lines-Identification/writeup.md

 Another shortcoming could be the region of interest masking, which is currently a carefully chosen quadrilateral centered at the bottom of the image but as we can see in the challenge video, the lower end of the image is taken by the car body which hampers the pipeline function.
 Even if this polygon is adjusted accordingly to fit this challenge video, this still may not work in a new video with a slightly different image orientation.

-### 3. Suggest possible improvements to your pipeline
+### 3. Possible improvements in the pipeline

-A possible improvement would be to have an algorithm which takes care of masking region of interest intelligently.
+A possible improvement would be to have an algorithm which takes care of masking region of interest intelligently and is robust enough to work in changing light, shadow and weather conditions

 Another potential improvement could be to have an algorithm which is capable of detecting continuously curved lanes.